Lola-work/pdbe-cypher/README.md

-# pdbe-cypher
+## pdbe-cypher

+# Files included in repo:

+- pdbe_cypher_queries.cql - cypher queries for PDBe and PDBe-KB.
+Applications of the graph database to biological questions.
+- meta-queries.cql - miscellaneous queries and useful tips and tricks

-Cypher queries examples for PDBe Neo4j graph database
+# Cypher queries examples for PDBe Neo4j graph database

 1) For a UniProt accession, get every predicted ligand binding site with raw scores and confidence levels, together with information on whether a residue is also on a PPI interface and if there are known variants